Ke2ke2/alx-system_engineering-devops/README.md

-This repository contains solutions ti shell tasks
+This repository containssolutions to shell assignments